Georgia governor backs out of hearing on Atlanta mask order

 Georgia governor backs out of hearing on Atlanta mask orderNew

 ATLANTA (AP) — Georgia’s governor says he’s withdrawing a request for an emergency hearing in a lawsuit that aims to block the state’s largest city from ordering people to wear masks in public or imposing other restrictions related to the COVID-19 pandemic.
 A spokesman for Gov. Brian Kemp announced late Monday that the Republican wanted “to continue productive, good faith negotiations” with Atlanta Mayor Keisha Lance Bottoms and the City Council.
-A hearing on Kemp’s request had been scheduled Tuesday before a state court judge.
 The Republican governor argues local leaders cannot impose measures that are more or less restrictive than those in his executive orders.
+The underlying lawsuit would remain pending, even if the request for a hearing is withdrawn.